-Remember to Model Feeling Talk and Sharing Feelings
+Modeling Feeling Talk and Sharing Feelings

-- "I am proud of you for sharing with your friend." - "I am really happy playing with you." - "I was nervous it would fall down, but you were careful and patient, and your plan worked."
+- "I am proud of you for solving that problem."
+(Show Proud picture.) - "I am really having fun playing with you."
+(Show Happy picture.) - "I was nervous it would fall down, but you were patient, and your plan worked."
+(Show Nervous picture.) - "Your friend is so happy that you shared with her."